EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/07-Software Proposal.md

 1. Numbered Point 3

 ## Conclusions and Future Work
-To conclude team 211...
+To conclude, team 211...
 In the future... (finish this later)

 ## External Links